-Any one wire devices connected to the 1 Wire Pi will be available in the /sys/bus/w1/devices directory.
+Any 1-wire devices connected to the 1 Wire Pi will be available in the /sys/bus/w1/devices directory.

 Be careful not to accidentally short the jumper pins once you have connected the 3.3V to the 1 Wire Pi as this will feed 5 volts directly into the 3.3V pin on the GPIO header and damage the Raspberry Pi.

-If you need to use other 5V 1 Wire devices on the same bus as the DS28E17 there is a circuit in section "2.3 Interfacing the DS28E17 with a 5V onewire bus and/or 5V I2C device" of the w1_ds28e17 github repository which will level shift the 5V bus to 3.3V.
+If you need to use other 5V 1 Wire devices on the same bus as the DS28E17 there is a circuit in section "2.3 Interfacing the DS28E17 with a 5V 1-wire bus and/or 5V I2C device" of the w1_ds28e17 GitHub repository which will level shift the 5V bus to 3.3V.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view, download Adobe Acrobat Reader or other PDF reading software for your computer or mobile device.